dendriel/rozsa-template-processor/README.md

 static data.

-The Template Processor can function as a **template engine**, capable of parsing entire files and evaluating language expressions where needed, or as a stand-alone expressions' processor, when you need to provide dynamic values for specific configuration fields.
+The Template Processor can function as a **template engine**, capable of parsing entire files and evaluating language expressions where needed, or as a stand-alone expression's processor, when you need to provide dynamic values for specific configuration fields.

 Additionally, the Template Processor can also be extended with **custom functions** which will trigger the registered